 Next, place the flank steak in a gallon-sized zippered bag and add in the marinade.
 Massage it a bit in the bag to make sure the steak is nicely covered in marinade.

-Then set the bag of marinating steak in the fridge for at least an hour.
+Then, set the bag of marinating steak in the fridge for at least an hour.
 Though to let it really do its job, it should stay with the meat for closer to eight hours.

-Rest the flank steak before cutting.
+Step 4: Rest the flank steak before cutting.

 Once your steak reaches the ideal internal temperature using an instant thermometer, remove it from the hot skillet to rest.
 Allow it to rest for several minutes before cutting and serving.

 Flank steak is best enjoyed in thin slices cut across the grain.
-The direction of the grain is easily noticed on these flank steaks.
+The direction of the grain is easily noticed on these flank steaks. (see picture below)

-Tips
+Expert Tips

 - Bring the steaks to room temperature – It’s important to let the flank steak come to room temperature before making it to ensure even cooking.